silaspe/maths/docs/rand.md

 My friend (female): * Enters *

-My friend (female): * Too bad, cuz you have to go, or else the purple toquitos will be soggy! *
+My friend (female): "Too bad, cuz you have to go, or else the purple toquitos will be soggy!"

 *Everyone starts arguing *